 Avoid Credit Repair Agencies

 There are many unscrupulous entrepreneurs who see an opportunity in desperate consumers.
 These companies claim to be able to remove bankruptcies from consumers’ credit reports, dispute errors on clients’ behalf and recommend ways in which individuals can boost their scores.
 While the latter two claims are true, there is nothing an agency can do for you if the bankruptcy report is accurate.
-As for disputing errors and improving your credit, these are things you can do for yourself, and without paying an outrageous fee.
+As for disputing errors and repairing your credit, these are things you can do for yourself, and without paying an outrageous fee.
 In short, if a company tries to win your business by saying it will erase your bankruptcy, walk away.

 Keep Paying Non-Discharged Accounts on Time